MicrosoftDocs/win32/desktop-src/Multimedia/status.md

 </tr>
 <tr class="even">
 <td>clock</td>
 <td>Returns the external time.
 The time must be an unsigned long integer expressing total increments.
-For more information, see the [capability](capability.md) &quot;clock increment rate&quot; command.</td>
+For more information, see the <a href="capability">capability</a> &quot;clock increment rate&quot; command.</td>
 </tr>
 <tr class="odd">
 <td>clock id</td>